A Universal Chern Model on Arbitrary Triangulations

 have spectral gaps at zero \cite{HigsonKTI2004}.
-These are the two operators carrying Chern numbers $\pm 1$ that were mentioned in our introduction.
+These are the two operators carrying Chern numbers $\pm 1$.

 The matrix elements $\langle \xi|S|\xi'\rangle$ are all pure imaginary and of magnitude $\tfrac{1}{2}$.
 They are exemplified in Fig.~\ref{Fig:TCP} for the geometry from Fig.~\ref{Fig:TM}.
-As advised in \cite{BarlasPRB2018}, we can promote $\sqrt{-1}$ to the matrix $j={ }$ and $1$ to the $2 \times 2$ identity matrix, a move that removes the complex couplings at the expense of doubling the number of resonators (see Fig.~\ref{Fig:CR}(c)).
-The amplified Hilbert space $\CM ^2 \otimes \Hh$ comes equipped with a built-in symmetry, called $U$ in \cite{BarlasPRB2018}, and, if we decompose the Hilbert space according to this symmetry, we have

-Thus, as promised, we delivered an implementation of both topological models $H_\pm$ with one metamaterial using only nearest-neighbor positive and negative couplings of strengths $1$ or $\tfrac{1}{2}$ \cite{Footnote3}, in such a manner that their dynamics decouple and can be investigated independently (see \cite{WuSciBulletin2004} for further details).
+As advised in \cite{BarlasPRB2018}, we can promote $\sqrt{-1}$ to the matrix ${ }$ and $1$ to the $2 \times 2$ identity matrix, a move that removes the complex couplings at the expense of doubling the number of resonators (see Fig.~\ref{Fig:CR}(c)).
+The amplified Hilbert space $\CM ^2 \otimes \Hh$ comes equipped with a built-in symmetry, called $U$ in \cite{BarlasPRB2018}, and, if we decompose the Hilbert space according to this symmetry, then the amplification of $H_+$ is just ${\rm Diag}( H_+,H_-)$.
+Thus, as promised, we delivered an implementation of both topological models $H_\pm$ with one metamaterial using only nearest-neighbor positive and negative couplings of strengths $1$ or $\tfrac{1}{2}$ \cite{Footnote6}, in such a manner that their dynamics decouple and can be investigated independently (see \cite{WuSciBulletin2004} for further details).

-{\it Detecting the topology of the surface.} The connected orientable surfaces are classified by their genus and, for a surface $X$ of genus $g$, the singular homology groups are $H_0(X)\simeq H_2(X)\simeq \ZM$ and $H_1(X)\simeq \ZM^{2g}$.
-Being the boundary map for the singular complex, the zero modes of $B+ B^\dagger$ coincide with the generators of the homology groups.
-As a consequence,

-Therefore, the operator $B+B^\dagger$ can be used to identify the topology of a surface when one is handed a file with a triangulation of that surface.
-This principle is exemplified in Fig.~\ref{Fig:BS}, which can be very useful in situations where the surface is very complex or it is folded many times and a global visualization is impossible.
-While this is not new as a mathematical subject \cite{KaczynskiBook}, the interesting fact here is that we can actually ``hear" the topology of the surface if we coat it with a metamaterial engaging the $B$-connections from Fig.~\ref{Fig:TCP}.
+{\it Detecting the topology of the surface.} Connected orientable surfaces are classified by their genus and, for a genus $g$ surface $X$, the simplicial homology groups are $H_0(X)\simeq H_2(X)\simeq \ZM$ and $H_1(X)\simeq \ZM^{2g}$.
+The zero modes of $B+ B^\dagger$ coincide with the generators of the homology groups.
+Thus, the number of its zero modes is $2 + 2g$ and, as exemplified in Fig.~\ref{Fig:BS}, the operator $B+B^\dagger$ can be used to identify the topology of a surface when one is handed a file with one of its triangulations.
+This principle can be very useful in situations where the surface is very complex or it is folded many times and a global visualization is impossible.
+While this is not new as a mathematical subject \cite{KaczynskiBook}, the interesting fact here is that we can actually ``hear" the topology of the surface if we coat it with a metamaterial based on the $B$-connections from Fig.~\ref{Fig:TCP}.